dylanclement/graph-information-manager/README.md

 this relationship is saved in the database, along with meta-data.

-the relationships and metadata together can be analysed for patters, for example if multiple objects has an 'is_a' relation to a subject then it is probably a category.
+the relationships and metadata together can be analysed for patterns, for example if multiple objects has an 'is_a' relation to a subject then it is probably a category.

 accessing the data are saved in the meta data, it is therefore constantly changing.